 Facebook Pixel

-Application now is closed
+Application period is open.

 Khmer Language and Culture Program

-This program is administered in collaboration with the University of Hawaii, Mānoa.
-The program is designed for those who wish to develop Khmer language skills and understanding of contemporary Cambodian society for academic and professional purposes, but who have not completed two years of formal language training.
+The program is designed for those who wish to develop Khmer language skills and an understanding of contemporary Cambodian society for academic and professional purposes but have not completed two years of formal language training.

 Sign Up for More Information